huggingface/accelerate/benchmarks/README.md

 ## Setup

-These benchmarks use the `Transformers` library:
+These benchmarks use the `transformers` library:

 ```bash
 pip install transformers